-A year long collaboration with MADE TV culminates in a documentary and series of short films looking at the cinema history of a town defined by migration.
+A year long collaboration with MADE TV culminates in a documentary and series of short films looking at the cinema history of a town shaped by migration.

 As the immigrant story is distorted by the media & populist politicians more and more within British society - the personal and complex strands of community are vital to explore; this particular project unravelled the impact of cinema on the migrant experience.